AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 	- DNS resolution on the server is internal-only.
 	- Etc.
 - Testing APIs:
 	- Start with a good request, then start sending bad ones.
+	- Try using every HTTP verb and see if they work.
+	- Test field length limits.
+	- Send stuff like "<script>" and see if the server takes it.
+- Testing Networks:
+	- Close every port.
+	- Only service accounts should be able to access APIs / DBs / etc.
+	-

 **What can I do with this?**